Called to care

 Northwestern’s nursing department has a philosophy of biblical “shalom”—caring for body, mind and soul.
 How does the pursuit of shalom impact the way you practice nursing?

-As I already learned in my first year at Sanford, families really appreciate a nurse who is not only concerned and knowledgeable about their child’s medical status, but also cares about the child’s emotional and spiritual well-being.
+As I learned in my first year at Sanford, families really appreciate a nurse who is not only concerned and knowledgeable about their child’s medical status, but also cares about the child’s emotional and spiritual well-being.
 While a diagnosis is important for the care of the patient, families appreciate when their child is valued as a person—they trust we will provide the best care for their child.

 In what ways did your nursing professors encourage and inspire you?